"Listen to the Wind"

 Although I have never visited Russia, the sky I looked up at in Utsjoki, a town in the Arctic Circle, last summer overlapped with the music and became the motif for this piece.
 I feel that the dramatic surge of these clouds resonates with the "swelling of fate" in Tchaikovsky’s 5th.

-This painting is a moment captured in time—where music blows through like the wind and the clouds.
+May this painting capture the moment when music blows through like the wind and the clouds.